These are the things that set us apart.

 Find your calling

-At Monmouth, part of our general education experience is Integrated Studies.
-During your first year, you will take our “Introduction to Liberal Arts” course, where you will share common experiences related to understanding human values and purposes with all first-year students.
+During your first year at Monmouth, you will take our Inquiry & Identity course, where you will share common experiences related to understanding human values and purposes with other first-year students.
+I&I is a transition into the Monmouth College learning community which values the spirit of inquiry in pursuit of academic excellence.

 At Monmouth, you have the chance to create and inspire.
 Whether you are performing a play at one of our two campus theatres, designing sculptures in a studio or playing the cello on the stage of the Dahl Chapel and Auditorium.
 Our Len G. Everett Galleries regularly exhibit works from the College’s permanent collection as well as exhibitions from regional and national artists, including or own students.